 Today is Shailendra’s Death Anniversary (December 14).
 And it also happens to be Raj Kapoor’s Birth Anniversary!
 Dedicating this song to BOTH of them, which happens to be one of my all-time favorites!

 Shailendra (August 30, 1923 – December 14, 1966) was born Shankardas Kesarilal.
-He was by far one of the greatest Hindi lyricist to have graced the Indian Cinema along with his peers Neeraj and Pradeep.
-Indian film industry has been dominated by Urdu lyricists and pure, profound and good Hindi poetry has been mostly missing from the Bollywood movies.
+He was by far one of the greatest Hindi lyricists to have graced the Indian Cinema along with his peers Neeraj and Pradeep.
+The Indian film industry has been dominated by Urdu lyricists and pure, profound and good Hindi poetry has been mostly missing from the Bollywood movies.
 Shailendra provided that essential ingredient.
 His lyrics have profundity and can stand its own in the pantheon of Hindi poetry for its creativity and greatness.

 This song is from the movie “Teesri Kasam”, which he produced.
 Unfortunately, he died before the movie could be completely and Raj Kapoor, his friend, then went on to take care of the completion and its release!

 Mukesh, Shailendra, Shankar Jaikishan and Raj Kapoor formed arguably the most lethal and creative quartet that Indian Cinema has ever seen.
 Their cinematic work is amazing and has stood up for many generations.

 His most popular songs include:

 - “Awara Hoon” – Awaara

 - “Ramaiya Vastavaiya” – Shri 420

 - “Mud Mud Ke Na Dekh” – Shri 420